Directing

 DIRECTING

-The Professional Program in Directing provides an overview of the art and craft of Directing in the current film and television industries.
+The Spring 2026 Professional Program in Directing provides an overview of the art and craft of Directing in the current film and television industries.

 This graduate-level competitive admission program is taught in small seminar-style lectures by credentialed industry guest speakers who provide current insights, demonstrations, and question and answer opportunities.

-Over the course of 38 sessions, students learn the tools needed to navigate the studios, the independent entities, and the television platforms through the three-period of directing: preproduction, production and postproduction, highlighted by case studies with special guest directors.
+Over the course of 38 sessions, students learn the tools needed to navigate the studios, the independent entities, and the television platforms through development, preproduction, production and postproduction, highlighted by case studies with special guest directors.

 Upon successful completion of the program, students receive a certificate from the UCLA School of Theater, Film & Television.